 Windows Vista and 7 users should type "ccleaner" into Search box and click CCleaner in search results.

 In Windows 8 or 8.1 Start screen, type "ccleaner" (you do not need to open Search charm) and click it in the results.
-Touch-screen owners can just scroll to the end of Start screen and tap CCleaner.
+Touch-screen owners should first swipe in from the right side and tap the Search icon.

-Click Tools on the left side of CCleaner and then click Startup tab.
+Open Tools tab from the left side of CCleaner window and then click Startup tab.
 Make sure that the Windows tab is open.

-This will open a list of programs that start automatically with Windows.
+This opens a list of programs that start automatically with Windows.

 Click on a program that you know is not needed and then click Disable on the right.
 This will just gray out the entry so that you can enable it again later, if necessary.